sslebedev/E-Package-Builder/README.md

 E Package Builder is a package of applications automating piplene of preparing input project sources for sending them to the customer, including some checking and building executable packages.

+## Branching

+`master` is main work branch. `prototype` is a branch, where is placed result of prototype implementation.
+It is not planned to continue working on it, however it is possible.

+New branches are considered as "feature branches", requires pull requests and termination.

 ## Dcoumentation content

 Documentation text files are stored in 'Google Documents' because it is free document editor and documents are easy to access from everywhere.
 But other files are stored in `Doc` directory.